aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 have strong gaps, the tool may show preliminary threshold suggestions instead of failing.
 Change a recommended threshold only after confirming that the higher-ratio files are the expected camera failure, then rerun calibration;
 the tool never changes detection thresholds during analysis.
-An administrator may save the recommended subset from the preliminary result after reviewing it.
+A user who can save Config may save the recommended subset after reviewing it.

 **The report time differs from UTC**